The Black Island: Synopsis

 Tintin witnesses a plane land in the Belgian countryside experiencing engine trouble, and is shot by the pilot when he offers his help.
 While he recovers in hospital, detectives Thomson and Thompson visit him and inform him that the plane subsequently flew to Sussex, England, where it crashed.
 Tintin and Snowy proceed to Sussex, but along the way, while onboard a train two criminals frame Tintin for robbery, and he is arrested by Thomson and Thompson; he escapes, but is pursued by the detectives.
 After arriving in England by ferry in Newhaven, both Tintin and the taxi driver are ambushed by the same criminals, who attempt to kill him over the cliffs of Seaford, but he escapes with Snowy's help.
 Discovering the plane wreckage, he finds a torn-up note in the pilot's jacket, and following the writing on it arrives at the estate of Dr. J. W. Müller, a German who owns a mental institution, affiliated with the criminals.
-Tintin and Snowy are chased by a large black and white guard dog, Tintin survives but the guard dog continued chasing Snowy until their chase is over.
-Müller captures Tintin, but, during a fight, Müller's house catches fire.
+Tintin and Snowy are chased by a large guard dog; Tintin stumbles, but the dog instead goes after a bone held by Snowy.
+Müller captures Tintin, but during a fight Müller's house catches fire.
 The fire brigade arrives just in time to extinguish the fire and rescue Tintin from the burning house, while Müller escapes with his accomplice Ivan.